Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 func OptUTF8() Option
 ```

 By default, jsonvalue will escape all unicode values greater than 0x7F to `\uXXXX` format (UTF-16).
-This will avoid almost all encoding problem.
-However, it may be a waste of network traffic if most of your payload are unicode.
+This will avoid almost all encoding problems.
+However, it may be a waste of network traffic if most of your payload is unicode.
 In this case, you may consider using UTF-8 encoding.
 This is what `encoding/json` does.

 ## Ignoring Tag omitempty of A Struct

 This is a rare feature.
-Please refer to sub section "Ignoring `omitempty` JSON Tag of A Struct" in [Special Application Scenarios](./10_scenarios.md).
+Please refer to the subsection "Ignoring `omitempty` JSON Tag of A Struct" in [Special Application Scenarios](./10_scenarios.md).